MrGuyman99/Water-Simulator/README.md

 `cmake --build .`

 **The Windows version will compile as a Visual Studio Solution file**, you need to **open it**, **right click on WaterSim and set it as the StartUp Project**.
-Once that's done, go to the **top of the window and press play!** If you need, you can change the build option to release, debug or release both work.
+Once that's done, go to the **top of the window and press play!** If you need, you can change the build option to release (debug or release both work).
 You can build the project with different options but this is the most consistent

 You'll find the built file in the build directory (If it's not there check in the debug, X64, or Releases folder)